hulylabs/browser/README.md

-# Setting Up Huly CEF with Tauri
+# Running Huly Browser

-Follow these steps to configure and launch the Huly CEF browser using Tauri.
+Follow these steps to configure and launch the Huly Browser.

 ## 1. Install Node Modules